-Though they may act aloof sometimes, cats love people just as much as dogs do.
-Sleeping in your bed may be your cats chosen way of showing you they care.
-When your cat sleeps with you all the time, they are saying that they like being with you and enjoy cuddling.
-This is especially common if you met your cat during the first 4 to 9 weeks of their life when cat imprinting occurs.
-If you were a stable and caring presence during this time, you likely have imprinted on them and gained their complete adoration and trust.
+Though they sometimes act indifferent, cats love people just as much as dogs do.
+Sleeping in your bed may be your cat’s way of letting you know they care.
+When your cat sleeps with you, they show that they enjoy your company.
+This is especially common if you met your cat during the first four to nine weeks of their life when imprinting occurs.
+If you were a stable and caring presence during this time, you’ve likely imprinted on your cat and gained their complete adoration and trust.

 Cats can sleep up to 15 hours a day — they are sleep pros.
-They’ve likely tried to nap in every spot in your home, so they know which surfaces are the comfiest, warmest, and best locations for napping.
+They’ve probably tried to nap in every spot in your home, so they know the comfiest, warmest, and best locations for napping.
 It makes sense that they would try sleeping in your bed.
 And all the blankets and pillows you put on your bed for yourself only make it more enticing for your cat.
 After all, you find your bed comfy, so why wouldn’t they?

-Your cat may also be sleeping with you because they feel safe in your bed.
-Animals are at their most vulnerable when they’re asleep, and there’s safety in numbers.
-This is ingrained deep in your cat’s brains from their ancestral days in the wild.
+Your cat may sleep with you because they feel safe in your bed.
+Animals are most vulnerable when they’re asleep, and there’s safety in numbers.
+This is ingrained deep in your cat’s brain from their ancestral days in the wild.
 Their instincts tell them that lowering their guard while asleep could be dangerous.

 For their own safety, your cat may choose to sleep with you.
-Together, you can protect yourselves against predators better than you could apart.
-And, it’s likely that at least one of you will awake at the sounds of danger that the other may sleep through.
-If your cat is joining you in bed, it may be for your protection (and theirs too).
+Together, you have better protection against predators.
+And, at least one of you will likely awake at the sounds of danger that the other may sleep through.
+If your cat is joining you in bed, it may be for your protection, too.

-Whose bed is it anyway?
-While you’re wondering why your cat wants to sleep in your bed, they may be wondering why you are sleeping in theirs.
+Whose bed is it, anyway?
+While you’re wondering why your cat wants to sleep in your bed, they may wonder why you are sleeping in theirs.
 Cats are very territorial and often claim your belongings as their own.
 From your cat’s perspective, you may be sleeping in their bed with them.

 Should you let your cat sleep in your bed with you?

-This is a personal decision, and there’s no right or wrong answer.
+Whether to share your bed with your cat is a personal decision, and there’s no right or wrong answer.
 Some people enjoy the companionship while they sleep; others find it disruptive and bothersome.
-Here are a few of the pros and cons of sharing your bed with your feline friend.
+Here are a few pros and cons of sharing your bed with your feline friend.

-- Bonding: Sleeping together can help you and your cat spend some quality time together and feel emotionally closer.
+- Bonding: Sleeping in the same bed can help you spend some quality time together and feel emotionally closer.

 - Warmth: While your cat may sleep with you to keep warm, you can do the same.
 Sleeping with a cat can keep you cozy and warm all night long.

-- Stress relief: Petting cats and dogs release a chemical in our brain called oxytocin, the feel-good hormone.
+- Stress relief: Petting animals releases a chemical in our brain called oxytocin, the feel-good hormone.
 It can also lower cortisol levels, which decreases stress.

-- Allergies: If you are allergic to your cats, it’s probably not wise to allow them to sleep in bed with you.
+- Allergies: If you are allergic to your cat, they probably shouldn’t sleep in bed with you.

-- Discomfort: Cats are usually more active during the night; their moving around may disturb your slumber.
+- Discomfort: Cats are usually more active at night and may disturb your slumber.
 Plus, if your cat has a habit of sleeping on top of your chest or head, sleeping can be rather difficult.

-- Hygiene: Indoor cats seem to track litter wherever they go, even in your bed, and outdoor cats could carry in diseases.
-If you’re worried about the cleanliness of your bed, don’t let them sleep with you.
+- Hygiene: Indoor cats seem to track litter wherever they go, and outdoor cats could carry diseases.
+If you’re worried about the cleanliness of your bed, don’t let your cat sleep with you.

-Cats have a lot of good reasons for wanting to sleep in your bed.
+Cats have a lot of good reasons for sleeping in your bed.
 They may choose to rest with you for warmth, protection, or out of love.
-But whether or not you want them to is a different question entirely.
-There’s generally no harm in letting them sleep with you, and it’s the sign of ultimate affection.
+But whether you want them to is a different question entirely.
+There’s generally no harm in letting your cat sleep with you, and it’s the sign of ultimate affection.
 Sleep tight!